tahoma2d/tahoma2d_docs/source/using_the_version_control.rst

 You can go to the `Subversion download page <http://subversion.apache.org/packages.html#osx>`_ for downloading it.
 There you should look for the available binary packages and download a version control client for Macintosh.

-After the installation is very important to check where Subversion is installed, as this information is needed to configure the version control in OpenToonz: this information is displayed in the last page of the installation process and by default is usually ``/opt/subversion/bin`` .
+After the installation is very important to check where Subversion is installed, as this information is needed to configure the version control in Tahoma: this information is displayed in the last page of the installation process and by default is usually ``/opt/subversion/bin`` .

 .. note:: If a Subversion release older than v1.6 is used, some version control features might not work.

 .. _configuring_the_version_control_in_toonz:

-Configuring the Version Control in OpenToonz
+Configuring the Version Control in Tahoma
 ''''''''''''''''''''''''''''''''''''''''''''
-Once the version control server is configured and the version control client is installed it's possible to configure OpenToonz in order to use the version control.
+Once the version control server is configured and the version control client is installed it's possible to configure Tahoma in order to use the version control.

-In OpenToonz the version control information is stored in the ``versioncontrol.xml``  file located in the ``OpenToonz stuff\config`` folder.
+In Tahoma the version control information is stored in the ``versioncontrol.xml``  file located in the ``Tahoma stuff\config`` folder.
 By default the file has the following content:

     .. code-block:: xml